nmrr/aes-benchmark/README.md

 # aes-benchmark

-**'openssl speed aes'** return is not really clear so I wrote a script that indicates how many Mbps per second it's possible to encrypt in **AES** on a single core
+**'openssl speed aes'** return is not really clear so I wrote a script that indicates how many Mbps it's possible to encrypt in **AES** on a single core

 Create a ram disk :
 ```